NI5I/Anytone-AT-D878UVII-Plus-Codeplug/README.md

 If there is enough interest, I may start another project to support Mode 7 (US Amateur Radio mode).

-Search for the hotspot frequency of **438.8000** and replace it with the frequncy that you used in your hotspot.
+Using your favorite text editor or spreadsheet software, search for the hotspot frequency of **438.8000** and replace it with the frequncy that you used in your hotspot.
 You will need to search and replace the entries in both the *channels.csv* and *zones.csv* files.

 ## Acknowledgements
 Thanks to [KC5DJR](https://docs.google.com/spreadsheets/d/1748U_gqH5I_LlhYrRuc8aT72tSeO-dq3/edit?rtpof=true&sd=true#gid=1402313308) for his exhaustive work in documenting the BrandMeister talk groups.
 He has his own codeplugs too.
 If you don't like this one, you may like his.